 SES Research Symposium

-The Marine Biological Laboratory's Semester in Environmental Science is proud to announce the 25th annual Student Independent Research Symposium.
-This event will be held in Clapp Auditorium, as well as livestreamed and recorded.
+The Marine Biological Laboratory's Semester in Environmental Science held the 25th annual Student Independent Research Symposium in Clapp Auditorium on Friday, December 16, 2022.

-Students who have participated in the semester-long study abroad course will present the culmination of their independent research projects in 15-minute talks over the course of the day.
+Students who participated in the semester-long study abroad course presented the culmination of their independent research projects in 15-minute talks over the course of the day.
 Please join us in celebrating the hard work of these diligent students in this annual education event.

 The scheduled presentations for the day are as follows: